Planted Aquarium Lighting, Must Needed Tips

 Lighting duration is something that everyone needs to put into consideration.
 It would help if you gave your plants adequate lighting daily that is controlled.
-Ensure that you have lighting periods that are perfect for preventing algae from forming.
+Ensure that you have lighting periods that are perfect for proper plant growth, and at the same time, preventing algae from forming.

-What you need to avoid in your aquarium when setting the duration
+What you need to ponder in your aquarium when setting the lighting duration:

-The color of the light is something that needs to be considered.
+The color of the light is something that also needs to be considered.
 An aquarist will need to pick an appealing color.
-The color is measured to determine if it’s great for the plant and determine if it can impact the plant.
-In the daylight, the color is always rated to be 6500K, while cool color is rated about 5000k.
+The color (more specifically, the spectrum) is measured to determine if it’s great for the plant and determine if it can impact the plant.
+In the hot daylight, the color spectrum is rated to be 6500k, while the cool color is rated about 5000k.

-The main reason for picking the right color for your plants is to give it one of the most natural looks.
-If you wish to make your plant look appealing, you need to ensure that the color you choose is rated between 6000k and 10000 k. that is a great color and will be good for your plants in terms of appearance and need.
+The main reason for picking the right color spectrum for your plants is to give them sufficient energy, as well as natural looks.
+If you wish to make your plant look appealing, you need to ensure that the color you choose is rated between 6000k and 10000k.
+This range of color spectrum will be suitable for most aquarium plants in terms of appearance and need.

-Light is a great determinant of the kind of outcome that you long to get from your plant.
-Ensure that the light that is required to improve and make your plant grow fast becomes the hindrance to getting quality plants.
+Light is an excellent determinant of the kind of outcome that you long to get from your plant.
+Ensure that the light required to improve and make your plant grow fast does not become a hindrance to getting quality plants.